JoshGannon/joshgannon.github.io/resume.md

 SD-WAN solutions across enterprise and SMB environments.
 Deep hands-on expertise in Fortinet and SonicWall platforms, with demonstrated ability to operate at scale - including a 500% improvement in multi-site firewall deployment efficiency.
 Experienced in leading escalations, integrating AI tooling into engineering workflows, and guiding teams on security best practices.
-Currently focused on high-trust consulting for digital asset security.
+Open for work.

 ## Core Competecies
 Firewall Architecture & Deployment · SD-WAN Design · Endpoint Security (EDR/AV) · VPN & Secure Remote